Back

 UPowr's help centre

-UPowr's help centre was a simple text site that customers couldn't reach from inside the product.
+UPowr's help centre was a basic static site that customers couldn't reach from inside the product.
 Whenever they had a product question, they'd default to email, which was slow for them and unsustainable for us.

-I'd been pushing for embedding the help centre inside our product.
+I'd been pushing to embed the help centre inside our product.
 As the customer support load grew, the case became hard to ignore.

-We chose Helpscout.
+We landed on Helpscout.
 Its Beacon widget brought the help centre, AI answers based on its content, and a contact channel to the team into our product.
 I rebuilt the help centre from scratch.

 The work had three main parts.

-I keep the release cycle running, updating articles for every product release and pushing in-product announcements via the Beacon.
-The Arcade walkthroughs have been the part customers responded to most.
+The Arcade walkthroughs were the part customers responded to most.
 One specifically called them out in onboarding feedback.

 "I liked having the guide side-by-side while performing actions."

-What I'd take from it: customers don't ask for help from a separate site, they ask from where they are.
+My takeaway from this project is that customers don't ask for help from a separate site, they ask from where they are.
 Embedding mattered, but so did giving them a way to ask in their own words rather than searching for the right article.